mihdan/ajax-edit-comments/readme.txt

 Check out a "lite" version of this plugin called <a href="http://wordpress.org/plugins/simple-comment-editing/">Simple Comment Editing</a>.
 Check out the <a href="http://www.wptavern.com/plugin-review-simple-comment-editing">WPTavern review</a> for more information.

 = Looking for a new Contributor =
 We're looking for a new contributor to this plugin.
 All the current contributors no longer have the time to maintain this project.
 If you're interested, <a href="https://github.com/ronalfy/ajax-edit-comments">fork the project on GitHub</a> and submit a pull request.
+Alternatively, <a href="http://wordpress.org/support/topic/looking-for-new-developer">leave a comment here</a>.

 Here are some things that need to be worked on:
 <ul>